 Thankfully, long nails are something owners can control by cutting them down or using a pedi pad on the parrot’s behalf.
 However, you must be careful not to cut the quick.
 Keep on top of this, as long nails can pierce the foot’s skin, increasing the risk of bumblefoot.

 Parrots commonly lose weight as they age.
 This usually goes hand in hand with joint, foot, and leg problems, as parrots can’t get to their food bowl as easily.
 Make your parrot’s life as easy as possible by hand-feeding it or moving the bowl to a more convenient location.

 While a small amount of weight loss is normal as parrots get older, a health condition could be at play if you notice the following things:

 - Frail or thin feathers

 - Thinning feathers around the eyes

-Either way, keep encouraging your parrot to eat to ensure it gets all the nutrients and vitamins it needs.
+Encourage your parrot to eat to ensure it gets all the nutrients and vitamins it needs.

 Similar to weight loss, muscle wastage is attributed to a lack of exercise.
-The less parrots move, the weaker their muscles will become.
-Their wings are most commonly affected, as old birds lose the ability to fly around the room.
+The less that parrots move, the weaker their muscles will become.
+Their wings are most commonly affected, as old parrots lose the ability to fly around the room.
 Similarly, parrots that have had their wings clipped are more prone to muscle wastage later in life.

 One of the most visible signs of aging in parrots is skin deterioration.
 Dermatitis and skin tumors are the most common symptoms.